RachWalm/black-jack/README.md

 Install Python module dependencies:

-- Navigate to the folder madlib_with_python by executing the command:
+- Navigate to the folder blackjack by executing the command:
 ```
-cd madlib_with_python
+cd blackjack
 ```
 Run the command
 ```